jocon15/StockBench/README.md

 3. Restart your PC to enable the [Environment Variables](https://github.com/jocon15/StockBench/wiki/Environment-Variables).

-4. Build your strategy .JSON file.
+4. Build your strategy JSON file.
 See [Building a Strategy](https://github.com/jocon15/StockBench/wiki/Building-a-Strategy) or try our new [Strategy Studio](#Strategy-Studio).

-5. Run the StockBench.exe.
+5. Run the StockBench.exe file.

-6. Set your simuation parameters.
+6. Set your simulation parameters.

 7. Run the simulation and view the results.